 Indian/Nepalese Heritage Camp

-Indian/Nepalese Heritage Camp connects adoptive families with authentic cultural experiences, experts on adoption, and families with shared experiences.
+Indian/Nepalese Heritage Camp connects adoptive families with the cultural community, adoption experts, and families with shared experiences.

 We enthusiastically celebrate the Indian and Nepali birth cultures of our campers, while also emphasizing the shared experience of being adopted into U.S. culture.
 It is that connection — with other families, a child’s cultural heritage, the greater community, and role models — that affirms a child’s self-worth and belonging.